Nemitzz/REST-API-TOKEN-BASED/README.md

   - **GET /items/:id**

-    RReturns the item specified by :id in the URL.
+    Returns the item specified by `:id` in the URL.

     **Exemple (using Insomnia):**